top of page

 The Aamu have taken control of Tharu in the 14th nome of L.E..
 In the dissolution of the legitimate government that followed, the Herakleopolitans emerge as a new power.
 According to the Teachings Of Merykare, the Herakleon (20th) nome of U.E. had managed to establish a defense perimeter between Kem-Wer and Letopolis.
 Kety admonished his son:

 "Unite Medenit to its [ ].
 Take possession of its adjacent territory as far as Kem-Wer.
 For behold, it is a lifeline against the foreigners.
 Its walls are a defense, its soldiers are numerous, and the serfs within it adept at carrying weapons, as are the free citizens within it.
-As for the region of Djedsut (Memphis), it totals 10,000 men, both serfs and free citizens exempt from taxation.
+As for the region of Djedsut (the original name of Mene's new capital.
+REMEMBER IT!), it totals 10,000 men, both serfs and free citizens exempt from taxation.
 Officials have been in it ever since it was the Residence.
 Well established are its borders, and mighty are its garrisons....
 Behold it is a gateway to the Delta, and they have formed a protection as far as Neni-nesut."

 By the time the Thebans of the 11th Dyn ascended as the rulers of The 2 Lands, the Herakleopolitans had managed to extend their sphere of influence to the 8th nome of U.E. (i.e., Abydos, the land that produced the oldest evidence of the god Iah.
 They had controlled land from cities of Min/Khem in the Delta to a city of Min/Khem in U.E.).
 Intef I/II captured Abydos then penetrated further northward until he took the city of Hathor (nome 10), which became the new boundary between Upper & Lower Egypt (FIG 2).